Skalná: Geography

 Skalná is located about 10 km north of Cheb and 35 km west of Karlovy Vary.
 It lies on the border with Germany.

-The eastern part of the municipal territory lies in the Cheb Basin, the western part lies in the Fichtel Mountains.
+The eastern part of the municipal territory lies in the Cheb Basin and the western part lies in the Fichtel Mountains.
 The highest point is the hill Lužský vrch at 606 m above sea level.
+The territory is rich in small fishponds and streams.